janzhou/git-encrypt/README.md

 ## Features

+It possible to merge(and resolve conflicts) in encrypted repos.
+Repos must have same passwords.
+It is realized by custom merge driver "gitcrypt-merge"

 Now you can use ssh-private key(also with passphrase) instead password **Not Vefified on Windows** (actually gitcrypt uses only part of your private key)